thinkst/canarytools-docs/docs/console-settings/api.md

 Your Console supports having multiple API keys (auth_token).

-API keys are created with an `Admin` or `Read-Only` role and a `Note` to remind you of its purpose.
+API keys are created with an `Admin`, `Analyst` or `Read-Only` role and a `Note` (or `Name`) to remind you of its purpose.
 These are fixed at creation.
 To change these, simply create a new API Key, rotate out the use of the old API Key, and delete the old API Key.
 Additionally a `Key ID` will be generated for each API Key that is used to help identify the key used in logs, and for use in key management endpoints.

 :::::